-- Highly secure: Files are protected through automatically expired links and a 256-bit encryption algorithm while in rest.
+- Highly secure: Files are protected through automatically expired links and a 256-bit encryption algorithm while at rest.
 Files are encrypted with Perfect Forward Secrecy while in transit.

-- Easy to use: It is as easy and simple as using any other word processing software.
+- Easy to use: It is as simple as any other word processing software.

-- Higher loading times: Apps usually take a bit longer than other options to fully load up.
+- Higher loading times: Apps usually take a bit longer than other options to load up fully.

 - Expensive: Monthly fees can quickly add up.

-Going paperless can save you a lot of time, space, and money.
-Start looking for apps that aren’t just useful now but that will remain useful for a long time and can grow along with your business.
+Going paperless can save you time, space, and money.
+Start looking for apps that aren’t just useful now but will remain useful for a long time and can grow with your business.

 The faster you go paperless, the quicker you’ll start saving!